Ulster Rugby: British & Irish Lions

 Note: Phillip Matthews played for the Lions in their victory against France in Paris.
 The game formed part of the celebrations of the bi-centennial of the French Revolution, but did not count as a "formal" Lions international.

 Ulster Rugby Awards

+Club rugby in Ulster

+The IRFU Ulster Branch oversees a pyramid of club rugby competitions in Ulster.

+Senior level

+As of the 2025/26 season, Ulster has twelve senior rugby clubs, which compete in the All-Ireland League, the Ulster Rugby Premiership, the Ulster Senior Cup and the Ulster Senior Shield.
+They are: